ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_pmsmModel/uz_pmsmModel.rst

   \draw[->, dashed] (ghostnode) -| node {$\omega_{mech}$} (electrical);
   \end{tikzpicture}

-All time dependent variables are either inputs or outputs that are written/read by AXI4-full.
+All time-dependent variables are either inputs or outputs that are written/read by AXI4-full.
 That is, :math:`u_d`, :math:`u_q`, :math:`\omega_{mech}`, and :math:`M_L` are inputs.
 Furthermore, :math:`i_d`, :math:`i_q`, :math:`M_I`, and :math:`\omega_{mech}` are outputs.
 Note that :math:`\omega_{mech}` is an input as well as an output.